+Union priority

+3 - Fostering the implementation of the CFP

-Rationale for the selection of output indicators included in the performance framework, including an explanation of the share of financial allocation represented by operations, which will produce the outputs, as well the method applied to calculate the share, which must exceed 50% of the financial allocation to the priority Data collection and control have been new elements among the supported activities, even though these two areas had already had an important role in Hungarian fisheries and aquaculture before.
+Rationale for the selection of output indicators included in the performance framework, including an explanation of the share of financial allocation represented by operations, which will produce the outputs, as well the method applied to calculate the share, which must exceed 50% of the financial allocation to the priority

+Data collection and control have been new elements among the supported activities, even though these two areas had already had an important role in Hungarian fisheries and aquaculture before.
 A data collection and control plan will be prepared for the use of the available funding on the basis of a broad professional background, which will contribute to the establishment of a common support system including both the EU and national funding sources.

-The operations included in the Performance Framework are related to the measure 3.1 and their share is 62% of the total public financial allocation to the UP3.
-Data or evidence used to estimate the value of milestones and targets and the calculation method (e.g. unit costs, benchmarks, standard or past rate of implementation, expert advice, conclusions of ex-ante evaluation) The amounts allocated in advance will be used in the most complex systems ensuring the most efficient outputs.
-Information on how the methodology and mechanisms to ensure consistency in the functioning of the performance framework have been applied in line with the provisions of the Partnership Agreement The measures are in line with the spirit of the data collection and control sections of the PA.
+The operations included in the Performance Framework are related to the measure 3.1 and its share is 71,44% of the total public financial allocation to the UP3.

+Data or evidence used to estimate the value of milestones and targets and the calculation method (e.g. unit costs, benchmarks, standard or past rate of implementation, expert advice, conclusions of exante evaluation)

-Union priority 5 - Fostering marketing and processing ---------------- -- financial allocation to the priority organizations needs to be promoted.
-The operations included in the Performance Framework are related to the measure 5.2 and their share exceeds 50% of the total public financial allocation to the UP5.
-Data or evidence used to estimate the value of milestones and targets and the calculation method (e.g. unit costs, benchmarks, standard or past rate of implementation, expert advice, conclusions of ex-ante evaluation) During the planning, the allocated amounts and the share of marketing and investment interventions have been determined on the basis of the targeted increase of fish consumption and the experiences of the previous funding cycles.
-Special attention was paid to environmental issues and wide application of innovation.
-Information on how the methodology and mechanisms to ensure consistency in the functioning of the performance framework have been applied in line with the provisions of the Partnership Agreement The measures are mostly related to the EU Thematic Objective 3 on improving the competitiveness of small and medium enterprises.
-The fisheries and aquaculture sector is specifically mentioned in the PA because of the EMFF, but the statements on agriculture also apply to fisheries enterprises.
+The amounts allocated in advance will be used in the most complex systems ensuring the most efficient outputs.

+Information on how the methodology and mechanisms to ensure consistency in the functioning of the performance framework have been applied in line with the provisions of the Partnership Agreement

+The measures are in line with the spirit of the data collection and control sections of the PA.

+Union priority

+5 - Fostering marketing and processing

-Rationale for the selection of output indicators included in the performance framework, including an explanation of the share of financial allocation represented by operations, which will produce the outputs, as well the method applied to calculate the share, which must exceed 50% of the
+Rationale for the selection of output indicators included in the performance framework, including an explanation of the share of financial allocation represented by operations, which will produce the outputs, as well the method applied to calculate the share, which must exceed 50% of the financial allocation to the priority

-Within the three-component system aiming at the increase of fish consumption (productionprocessing-marketing), the role of processing and, in particular, enterprises producing domestic products with high added value is determining.
-At the same time, in order to use the advantages of better organization, the establishment of producer and inter-branch
+Within the three-component system aiming at the increase of fish consumption (production-processing-marketing), the role of processing and, in particular, enterprises producing domestic products with high added value is determining.
+At the same time, in order to use the advantages of better organization, the establishment of producer and inter-branch organizations needs to be promoted.